Leap Administration#

 Viewing Available Solvers#

-You view a list of solvers that are available in the project in the Overview > Project Solvers section.
-The status of solvers is displayed in the Status column.
+You view the solvers that are available in a project in its Overview > Solver Access Summary section.

 Solvers are specific to a region (for example, Europe or North America).
 To display the solvers for a region, click the region name.
 The solvers that are available in a project are determined by the customer contract.